Lower Than Atlantis: 2016–2019: Safe in Sound and disbandment

-On August 15, 2016, the band and its members each posted photos on their Instagram accounts about their new single titled "Work for It", which was played for the first time on BBC Radio 1 the following night.
-The single was available on iTunes at midnight.
+The band's fifth and final studio album Safe in Sound was released on 23 February through Sony Music Entertainment.

-On August 24, 2016, the band announced a 7-date UK tour that would take place in March 2017.
+On 24 August 2016, the band announced a 7-date UK tour that would take place in March 2017.
 They have said that it will be their "biggest ever UK tour".

-Safe In Sound was the band's highest-charting record, debuting at no.8 in the official uk charts.
+Safe in Sound was the band's highest-charting record in the UK, debuting at no.8 in its national album chart.

 On 2 December 2018, the group announced they would be breaking up following three shows in May 2019.
 Their last show took place at Brixton Academy in London on 11 May.

 Musical style

 Lower Than Atlantis formed as a hardcore punk band and their harsh initial style is evident on their debut EP Bretton.
 With each studio album, however, they introduced more melody and made their music more accessible.
 Thus, their 2010 debut album Far Q was categorized by critics as melodic hardcore, post-hardcore, and punk rock, while already a year later they moved into alternative rock, hard rock, and pop rock territory with World Record.
 Their subsequent albums remained within this territory and went even further from their hardcore roots.